PranavBhatt-pb/PranavBhatt-pb/README.md

 ### About Me

-Computer Science graduate (B.Tech, July 2024) focused on low-latency systems engineering, applied machine learning, and computational linguistics.
-Combining core theoretical foundations—automata theory, discrete mathematics, and algorithms—with pragmatic backend engineering.
-Currently preparing for an English-taught **M.Sc. in Computer Science / Artificial Intelligence** at European public research universities (Fall 2027 intake).
+Computer Science graduate (B.Tech, 2024) focused on AI and machine learning/Software Enginnering.
+Currently preparing for **M.Sc. in Computer Science / Artificial Intelligence** at European public research universities.

 ---